senyosimpson/sres/README.md

 # Super-Resolution
-Undergraduate thesis on super resolution on medical image
+Undergraduate thesis on super resolution of medical images